Largest Inscribed Rectangles in Geometric Convex Sets: Evaluation and Illustrative Examples

-To our knowledge, except Amenta's model \cite{amenta1994bounded} for the MVAIR problem and the model of Cabello \etal \cite{cabello2016finding} for the MAIR problem, no other optimization-based algorithm published so far for these two problems.
-Furthermore, except for Amenta's model for MVAIR \cite{amenta1994bounded}, we are not aware of any model or algorithm for the higher dimension problem.
+To our knowledge, except Amenta's model \cite{amenta1994bounded} for the MVAIR problem and the model of Cabello \etal \cite{cabello2016finding} for the MAIR problem where $C$ is restricted to be a convex polygon, no other optimization-based algorithm is published so far for the problems discussed in this paper.
+Furthermore, except for Amenta's model for MVAIR \cite{amenta1994bounded} and a brief discussion on MVIR in convex polytopes in Cabello \etal \cite{cabello2016finding}, we are not aware of any other model or algorithm for the higher dimensional problems.
 Our optimization model for the MVAIR problem is much more efficient than Amenta's model as it reduces the $\mathcal{O}(n2^d)$ number of constraints to $\mathcal{O}(n)$ constraints.
-While none of the existing algorithms can solve both general and axis-aligned problems, our parametric approach can do so in 2D.
-Moreover, except Cabello \etal's algorithm \cite{cabello2016finding}, no algorithm is published so far for either of these problems capable of dealing with a broader spectrum of geometric convex sets other than polygons.
-The dependence of the running time of Cabello \etal's algorithm \cite{cabello2016finding} to unknown factor $T_C$ makes it difficult to compare it with our algorithms for the general convex sets described by convex inequalities.
-Our algorithm is unique regarding the dependence of its performance on the number of inequalities defining the convex set; although for a polygon, this is $n$, for an ellipse, this is just one.
+Similar randomized algorithms, such as \cite{sharir1992combinatorial,matouvsek1996subexponential}, could be used to solve it in \emph{expected} linear (in $n$) time as suggested in \cite{amenta1994bounded}.